-The following standard indictors are also included for annual PMI reporting.
+The following standard indicators are also included for annual PMI reporting.
 These indicators will have no baselines or targets in GHSC-PSM IDIQ reporting.

-- Number of artemisinin-based combination therapy (ACT) treatments purchased with U.S. government funds. - Number of malaria rapid diagnostic tests (RDTs) purchased with U.S. government funds. - Number of insecticide -treated nets (ITNs) purchased with U.S. government funds. - Number of sulfadoxine-pyrimethamine (SP) tablets purchased with U.S. government funds. - Number of ACT treatments purchased in any fiscal year with U.S. government funds that were distributed in this reported fiscal year. - Number of ACT treatments purchased by other partners that were distributed with U.S. government funds. - Number of RDTs purchased in any fiscal year with U.S. government funds that were distributed in this reported fiscal year - Number of ITNs purchased by other partners that were distributed with U.S. government funds - Number of ITNs purchased with U.S. government funds in any fiscal year that were distributed in this reported fiscal year. - Number of SP tablets purchased in any fiscal year with U.S. government funds that were distributed in this reported fiscal year. - Number of sulfadoxine-pyrimethamine + amodiaquine (SP/AQ) co-blisters purchased with U.S. government funds collection, reporting, and use in the field office.
-CMEPs will include standard Indicator Reference Sheets for GHSC-PSM IDIQ indicators to ensure consistent definitions and reporting across countries.
-Given the unique situation of each country that buys into the GHSC-PSM central initiative, reporting on some in-country and crosscutting indicators will be dependent on the type of technical assistance provided, the maturity of data collection systems, and data availability.
+- Number of artemisinin-based combination therapy (ACT) treatments purchased with U.S. government funds - Number of malaria rapid diagnostic tests (RDTs) purchased with U.S. government funds - Number of insecticide -treated nets (ITNs) purchased with U.S. government funds. - Number of sulfadoxine-pyrimethamine (SP) treatments purchased with U.S. government funds

+- Number of sulfadoxine-pyrimethamine + amodiaguine (SP/AQ) co-blisters purchased with U.S. government funds - Number of ACTs purchased in any fiscal year with U.S. government funds that were delivered this reported fiscal year into a country's supply chain for distribution - Number of RDTs purchased in any fiscal year with U.S. government funds that were delivered this reported fiscal year into a country's supply chain for distribution - Number of ITNs purchased in any fiscal year with U.S. government funds that were delivered this reported fiscal year into a country's supply chain for distribution - Number of SP treatments purchased in any fiscal year with U.S. government funds that were delivered this reported fiscal year into a country's supply chain for distribution - Number of SP/AQ co-blisters purchased in any fiscal year with U.S. government funds that were delivered this reported fiscal year into a country's supply chain for distribution